 moreish adjective enjoyable

-neurodivergent adjective fucked-up
+neurodivergent adjective neurotic

 normalcy noun normality